swiateks/CodeQuality/labs/lab02.md

 ## 2.4 Review Null pointers
 1. Open the java file [NullPointerExceptionExample.java](../module2/codeReview/NullPointerExceptionExample.java)
 2. In this example, the printLength() method calls the length() method of a String without performing a null check prior to calling the method.
+3. If you execute this program(Run as Java from VS Code), it causes NullPointerException to be thrown.
-3. To fix the NullPointerException in the above example, the string should be checked for null or empty values before it is used any further
+4. To fix the NullPointerException in the above example, the string should be checked for null or empty values before it is used any further.
-4. Replace the contents of this file with below code:
+5. Replace the contents of this file with below code:

    ```
-        import org.apache.commons.lang3.StringUtils;

          public class NullPointerExceptionExample {
              private static void printLength(String str) {
-                 if (StringUtils.isNotEmpty(str)) {
+                 if (str != null && !"".equals(str)) {
                      System.out.println(str.length());
                  } else {
                      System.out.println("Empty string");